If the person you paid to do work for your business is not considered an employee, you may have to file a Form 1099.

 - Royalties (Box 2)

-- Backup withholding or federal income tax withheld (Box 4)
+- Federal income tax withheld (Box 4), including backup withholding

-- Substitute dividends or tax exempt interest payments and you are a broker (Box 8)
+- Substitute payments in lieu of dividends or interest (Box 8)

-- Interest on a business debt to someone (excluding interest on an obligation issued by an individual) (1099-INT)
+- Interest on a business debt to someone (excluding interest on an obligation issued by an individual) (Form 1099-INT)

-- Dividends or other distributions to a company shareholder (1099-DIV)
+- Dividends or other distributions to a company shareholder (Form 1099-DIV)

-- Distribution from a retirement or profit plan or from an IRA or insurance contract (1099-R)
+- Distribution from a retirement or profit plan or from an IRA or insurance contract (Form 1099-R)

-- Payments to merchants or other entities in settlement of reportable payment transactions, that is, any payment card or third party network transaction (1099-K)
+- Payments to merchants or other entities in settlement of reportable payment transactions, that is, any payment card or third party network transaction (Form 1099-K)